 outside the dog park.
 Owners must also maintain control of the animal at all times and properly dispose of pet waste.

 , states that when a dog is being walked in a city park or on any city sidewalk, city street, or public right-of-way, it has to be on a leash or lead at all times.
 Violation of this law is a class 4 misdemeanor and an animal control officer or police officer may issue a summons to pet owners who are not adhering to the law.
 Dogs being walked on a leash must also be wearing a city pet license.

-Dogs are welcome to enjoy the public beaches and boardwalk any time during the Spring and Fall months (before Memorial Day and after Labor Day weekend).
+Dogs are welcome to enjoy the public beaches and boardwalk any time during the Spring, Fall and Winter months (before Memorial Day and after Labor Day weekend).
 Leashed pets are allowed on the boardwalk and may be off-leash on the beach.

-However, during the summer months, (Friday before Memorial Day through Labor Day weekend) pets are limited to frolicing on the north end above 42nd Street or the south end in the Sandbridge area and only at certain times - before 10 a.m. and after 6 p.m.
+However, during the summer months, (Friday before Memorial Day through Labor Day weekend) pets are limited to frolicking on the beach at the north end above 42nd Street or the south end in the Sandbridge area and only at certain times - before 10 a.m. and after 6 p.m.
 During the summer season, dogs are also allowed on the boardwalk from 6 a.m. to 10 a.m. only.
 They must don a leash and owners are required to pick up any feces.
 This time of year, dogs are prohibited on the resort beach at all times (south of 42nd Street and north of Sandbridge).

 Dangers Dogs May Be Exposed to at the Beach

 Effects of Salt Water